 Edit the promotion packet.
 Wait two days, reread your promotion packet and edit for content, clarity, and context

-If you take a methodical approach to following this advice, then you’ll put together your first Staff promotion packet long before you’re nominated for promotion.
+If you methodically follow this advice, then you’ll put together your first Staff promotion packet long before you’re nominated for promotion.
 From there, you’ll use the packet to focus your attention and your partnership with your manager towards that goal.
 It won’t necessarily get you there quickly, and it even might not get you there at your current company, but it will consolidate your energy on the development and work that’ll move you towards your goal.

 When it finally does come time to write your formal packet, it’ll be a matter of editing down what you’ve collected into the official template rather than an archival process of dusting through years of effort.
 Hopefully nothing goes awry in the promotion process, and a Staff title follows.